lucasbasquerotto/ext-pod/mediawiki/README.md

     secret_key: "{{ params.minio_gateway_secret_key }}"
 ```

-The above configuration expects some files to be defined in the environment repository directory, that can be seen [here](../base/README.md#needed-environment-files).
+The above configuration expects some files to be defined in the project environment repository directory, that can be seen [here](../base/README.md#needed-environment-files).